polyfy/polylith/readme.md

   Shows workspace information.

   poly info [ARGS]
-    ARGS = :loc       -> Shows the number of lines of code for each brick and environment.
+    ARGS = :loc   -> Shows the number of lines of code for each brick and project.

   In addition to :loc, all the arguments used by the 'test' command can also be used as a way to see what tests will be executed.

     stable since: dec73ec | stable-lisa

-    environments: 2   interfaces: 3
+    projects: 2   interfaces: 3
     bases:    1   components: 4

     active profiles: default

-    environment   alias  source   default  admin
+    project       alias  source   default  admin
     ---------------------------   --------------
     command-line  cl      ---       --      --
     development   dev     x--       --      --